 Think about the times they didn’t respect you or didn’t treat you right.

-Because we are in so much pain after a breakup, our brains often replay the positive memories with the person.
+Because we are in so much pain after a breakup, our brains often replay the positive memories of the person.
 It’s a defensive and self-healing mechanism.

 But remember, you are not your emotions.

 And it’s time to take off those rose-colored glasses and see the relationship for what it actually was.